 Types of Action Filters

 Tableau continues to roll out new ways of leveraging action filters.
-Currently (Tableau 2020.2), there are a variety of action filter types:
+Here are the variety of action filter types as of 2/2020:

 - Filter actions: leverage worksheet marks to pass data from one worksheet to another.
 This method is similar to a quick-filter but can be more targeted and enabled through users interacting with a worksheet.

-- Highlight actions: leverage on data point on one sheet to highlight other data points on different sheets.
+- Highlight actions: leverage one data point on one sheet to highlight other data points on different sheets.
 Learn how to build advanced highlighting actions.

 - Go to URL actions: leverage a data point on a sheet to open a web page or URL with the ability to customize the URL with marks, values, parameters, or data points.
 Learn how to build Go to URL actions from scratch.